Spain moves to restrict abortion in swing to right

 But pro-abortion activists and abortion clinics voiced dismay at what they saw as a retrogade step.

-“This is the worst possibe option we had considered,” said Francisca Garcia, head of abortion clinic association ACAI.
+“This is the worst possible option we had considered,” said Francisca Garcia, head of abortion clinic association ACAI.
 “It places Spain among the most restrictive countries (in Europe).”

 Support for the PP has plunged since it won a landslide victory in 2011 elections, as the government cuts spending on education and health to battle a debt crisis, although it still maintains a lead over the Socialist opposition.